The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Hermann Oak

 Operating in St. Louis, Missouri since 1881, Hermann Oak started out supplying leather harnesses for horse-drawn wagons heading west.
 They select only the top one percent of available heavyweight American steer hides.
+Their harness leather is famous for being stuffed with beef tallow in rotating drums, creating an incredibly weather-resistant product.

 Wickett & Craig